 Explain to your love one how you feel and why you miss them.

 For those with a religious background, I strongly advise practicing it heavily during your darkest hours.

 It will give you some light and comfort.

-Rather if it’s a professional or grieving support group, of you feel better sharing with others than you should choose this route.
+Rather if it’s a professional or grieving support group, if you feel better when sharing with others, you should choose this route.

 The speaker at the cave asked through the darkness, “Put your hand in front of your face… can you see it?”